5 Mistakes to Avoid when Working with an Affiliate Program

 Having established a name for yourself, you don’t want to lose your reputation by endorsing something substandard.
 That’s the quickest way to see your revenue stream dry up.
 So, before you join an internet marketing affiliate program of any kind, check them out thoroughly.
 If it’s an online dating affiliate, sign up yourself, check out the processes.
 Is it easy to register?
 Is the match criteria helpful?
 Are there enough other users to make it worthwhile?
 If it’s for a product, try to use it.
 As a blogger or vlogger you may well be able to secure a review copy.
 If not, see if you can borrow or buy one.
 If you can talk about the product sincerely, and answer your reader’s questions, they’re far more likely to follow your advice.

-3. Failing to manage your links
+3. Failing to manage your affiliate program links

 Your links are your bread and butter, so it’s in your interest to manage them well.
 You need to keep track of where they are, who they’re for and how many clicks they receive.
 Tracking software, such ClickMeter and LinkTrackr are widely available.
 So, spend time finding the right one for you – then use it.